 A VR research tool is developed which aims to study pedestrian wayfinding behaviour in a complex multi-story building.
 To the best knowledge of the author, this is the first VR tool that features a real-life multi-story building at a high level of detail, realism, and immersion.
 It supports free navigation in all directions, collects pedestrian walking trajectory, head movement and gaze point automatically.
 Meanwhile, five main functional requirements were identified regarding the development of a VR research tool in order to study pedestrian wayfinding behaviour in complex buildings.
-Moreover, the development process of the VR tool was detailed which including (1) choice of the virtual environment, (2) construction of the virtual environment.
+Moreover, the development process of the VR tool was detailed which including (1) choice of the virtual environment, (2) construction of the virtual environment, and (3) implementation of the interactive elements in the virtual environment.
 Together, it provides guidance for researchers who are interested in building their own VR applications.